WaterFutures/BoN2024/README.md

 9. A nice of the self package that works well for outlier detection: SeasonalAD from adtk.detector.
 10. Removing seasonal patterns and then forecasting the residuals, didn't work for me.
 11. DMAs with strong time series properties: F and C.
-12. DMAs with not strong time series properties: E, H and I.
+12. DMAs without strong time series properties: E, H and I.